-Example "LOCKDOWN, LOCKDOWN, LOCKDOWN.
+Example "LOCKDOWN.
+RUN, HIDE, FIGHT.
 Man with a gun on campus.
-LOCKDOWN now."
+USE ALICE training now."

 O If you have surveillance capabilities, and can safely provide real time announcements, broadcast continuous and accurate information on the location of the assailant.
 This will disrupt and distract the assailant.
 It will also provide people on campus with information they can use to better evaluate their options.